eComNation/docs/source/includes/tags/_basic.md

 ## 3.2.
 Using Stylesheets and JavaScript

 Stylesheets and JavaScripts are the fundamental building blocks of any design.
-You can insert Stylesheets and JavaScripts into your 39shops theme within the *head* tag of your 'Layout'.
+You can insert Stylesheets and JavaScripts into your eComNation theme within the *head* tag of your 'Layout'.
 Here are the tags:

 >**For Stylesheet:**
 ```liquid